boabangf/GNN_RL_gene_trajectory_perturbation/README.md

 Graph Convolutional Neural Network (GCN) – a neural network architecture that generalizes convolution to graph domains.

+Graph attention Neural Network (GAT)- replaces uniform neighbor aggregation with a learned, per-edge attention weight.
+For each node, neighbors are weighted by learned attention scores before aggregation — so the model learns which neighbors matter for each node and task.

 Model free reinforcement learning-sample inefficient